hokus15/IOTConnect/docs/GettingStarted.md

 Both Monitors and Publishers can be extended to fit your needs by implementing Monitor and Publisher classes respectively.

+## Suggested hardware

+We will need a few things to get started with installing IOTConnect.
+Raspberry Pi Zero W can be a good and cheap staring point.

+-   Raspberry PI Zero W + Power supply.
+-   MicroSD card.
+Ideally get one that is Application Class 2 as they handle small I/O much more consistently than cards not optimized to host applications.
+The size depends on the usage you may want to give to IOTConnect.
+-  SD Card reader.
+This is already part of most laptops, but you can purchase a standalone USB adapter if you don’t have one.
+The brand doesn’t matter, just pick the cheapest.

 ## Installation

 Clone the Github repo: